borbejonry/borbejonry.github.io/index.md

 ## Welcome to my pages
 ---
-- I can do the role of a Developer, Tech Art, and Programmer.
-(Just choose, would be great :D)
+- I'm open for freelance, which I can do the role of a Developer, Tech Art, and Programmer.
+(Just choose one, would be great :D)

 ---
 ## Published Games